zoryzhang/Slides/ai2reason/ai2reason_240112.md

 - More feasible than ever.
 We can
     - :repeat_one: **neuralize** many modules via auto-differentials
     - :speech_balloon: make use of the infinite expressive power of **natural language**
-    - :thought_balloon: take LLMs as working (not satisfying) **creative engine**
+    - :thought_balloon: take LLMs as working (not satisfying) "**creative engine**"
 - GPT-4 system:
     - A working (not that bad) example
 ## B. **Readiness** cont'
-- **Cognitive scientist** have been studying reasoning for a while
+- **Cognitive scientists** have been studying reasoning for a while
     - Relatively complete charaterization of the analogical reasoning procedure
-- **Formal method community / philosopher** have been studying logic for a while
+- **Formal method community & philosophers** have been studying logic for a while
     - Expressive formal logic: dependent type theory

 ## C. **Mutual benefit**
 - Mutual benefit between "**building**" and "**characterizing**"
 * :arrow_backward: Taking inspiration from theories on reasoning facilitates the development of AI.
 * :arrow_forward: At the same time, building computational model is a good way to **complement/connect** current normative/philosophical/explanatory theory and descriptive/psychological understandings.
-(Thus this is a way to characterize what is plausible for such kind a system.)
+(Thus this is a way to characterize what is **plausible** for such kind a system.)

 <aside>
 Connection: by providing implementation of descriptive theories, we can fill in practical gaps.
 By providing implementation of normative theories, we suggest feasible instantiation or alternatives.